nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   starting class.
 He can't be killed for his drops until you've given him all three Pyromancy Tomes that he accepts.

+* **Yoel** won't die until you get five levels of hollowing.

+* **Yuria** can't be killed until after you've married Anri.
+No Fire Keeper Soul is available, so you can't fail her quest by reversing your hollowing.

+* **Anri** will not die or go hollow if you tell them where Horace is.
+Their quest will always take the "dark" path that leads to you marrying them.

+* **Horace** can't be killed until he goes hollow.

 ### `unmissable_invasions`

 This option changes how scripted invasions work so that their rewards are